Henry Sturgis Drinker: Personal life

-Cecilia Beaux attended the Pennsylvania Academy of the Fine Arts.
-Her first major success, Les Derniers Jours d'Enfance (The Last Days of Infancy) (c.1884), was a portrait of Etta holding a 3-year-old Harry.
-It was exhibited at PAFA, where it won the 1885 Mary Smith Prize, and at the 1887 Paris Salon.
-Beaux became a noted artist, and painted numerous portraits of Drinker family members.

 For the first year of their marriage, Henry and Etta Drinker lived with her grandmother Leavitt (and sister Cecilia) in a West Philadelphia house at 4305 Spruce Street.
 Their first child, Harry, was born there.
 Between 1880 and 1893, the couple and their growing family lived at various West Philadelphia addresses, before building a large suburban house on the campus of Haverford College.
 Sons Harry, James and Cecil all graduated from Haverford.
 Drinker accepted the presidency of Lehigh University in 1905, and the family moved to Bethlehem, Pennsylvania.
-The Drinkers occupied the university's President's House from 1905 to 1920.
-Son Philip graduated from Lehigh; daughter Catherine married a Lehigh professor.

 In retirement, Henry and Etta Drinker lived in a suburban house in Merion Station, just outside Philadelphia.
 His sister, Catherine, and their son, Philip, were living with them in 1921, while their son Harry and his wife, Sophie, were living nearby.

 At age 80, Henry Sturgis Drinker completed an autobiography (1931, unpublished).
-He died in 1937, at age 86.
+He died in 1937 and was interred in West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.